QuentinWach/Introduction-to-Fluid-Simulations/src/Eulerian Fluid in 2D.md

 While not necessary for the simulation, it provides us with some interesting information without much additional effort!

-### Overrelaxation
+### Over-Relaxation
 While the Guass-Seidel method is very simple to implement, it needs more iterations than global methods.
-Here comes _"overrelaxation"_ into play.
+Here comes _"over-relaxation"_ into play.

 We multiply the divergence by a scalar \\(1 \leq o \leq 2\\)